 - Freezer Fridays

-Each week go through the fridge and have a left over day, that way less things go bad.
+Each week go through the fridge and have a left over day, that way less things go bad and there you reduce food waste.
 Be conscious of expiry dates and use those items first.
 For us, this is Friday.
 Freeze items that you can and make a note to try and reduce the amount of food you throw out each week.
 You can freeze almost anything and it’s akin to hitting the pause button if they are about expire.
 You know you can freeze bread, milk, and cheese (helpful hint: grate it first).
 Personally, I love freezing bananas before they go bad and then using them for smoothies in the morning when I’m in a hurry and need to grab something and go.
 You can even freeze eggs, but separate the yolks from the whites first.
 In addition, invest in good food storage solutions; if you store your food properly it will last longer.

 - Reduce, Reuse, Re-purpose, Recycle and Compost

 Learn how to divert waste from the landfill and reduce food waste.
 First decrease the amount of packaging your buy, reuse items wherever possible.
 Get creative and re-purpose items in your kitchen and recycle the rest.
 Composting is a great way to turn your food into soil if you have the space.
 If you don’t there are other alternatives.
 We put all of our organic waste into a Bokashi Bin.
 Bokashi is good for small spaces and ‘pickles’ your food waste, to produce nutrient-rich compost that you can dig into your garden and reduce food waste.
 When you separate out recycling and organic waste, you would be surprised how little garbage you have.
 Lastly, research where to properly dispose of items batteries, unusable cords, and old electronic devices.